 N. Robin Crossby was the creator of the fantasy world of Hârn and Keléstia, and the HârnMaster role-playing rules system.
 He developed the world and rules systems over several decades, and established Kelestia Productions in 2003.

-Robin began been writing, mapping and illustrating HârnWorld and HârnMaster in the mid-seventies, but began creating other role-playing material, and using them in games (both 'pen & paper' and 'LARP') in the 1960s while still living in England.
+Robin had been writing, mapping and illustrating HârnWorld and HârnMaster since the mid-seventies — but began creating other role-playing material, and using them in games (both 'pen & paper' and 'LARP') in the 1960s while still living in England.

 He continued to develop, and re-develop, his vision of Hârn and the world of Kèthîra for many years.
 Robin left a great deal of uncompleted work and many ideas; the team at Kelestia Productions Ltd are committed to working, as much as they can, to fullfiling Robin's dreams for his created world.